bakame-php/http-structured-fields/README.md

 ```

-Once instantiated, accessing `Item` properties is done via three (2) readonly properties:
+Once instantiated, accessing `Item` properties is done via two (2) readonly properties:

 - `Item::value` which returns the instance underlying value
 - `Item::parameters` which returns the parameters associated to the `Item` as a distinct `Parameters` object

-**Of note: to instantiate a decimal number type a float MUST be used as the first argument input.**
+**Of note: to instantiate a decimal number type a float MUST be used as the first argument of `Item::from`.**

 ```php
 use Bakame\Http\StructuredFields\Item;